 You guys know I love soup – all kinds and all year round.
 But fall and winter is when I really start thinking about soup every day.
 It’s just so warming and comforting.
 It’s easy to double up to feed a crowd.
 Serve it with a hunk of crusty bread and you’ve got a complete meal.

-This vegan soup – Sweet Potato Cauliflower – was a hit with even the kids.
-It’s creamy, sweet, earthy, delicious!
+This easy Sweet Potato Cauliflower soup was a hit with even the kids.
+It’s creamy, sweet, earthy, and delicious!

 Made with whole food ingredients, this cauliflower soup is nutritious and healthy.